huszonegy/huszonegy.github.io/README.md

-# HUSZONEGY weboldal, üres keret
+# HUSZONEGY weboldal

 https://huszonegy.world

 Simple site, with some dynamic rendering.

-This is not a content manaagement system, no DB, no users.
+This is not a content management system, no DB, no users.

-Tech: vite, bootrstrap, vue
+Tech: Vite, Bootrstrap, Vue

 ## Usage

+0. Set up

-0. Prereq: node, npm
+Prereq: node, npm

 ```
 npm install